baldir0/pz-foa/pz-foa-be/README.md

 ### Add Product

-Add new product to application
+Add new product to application.
+All fields are required.

 - Usage: `POST /product/`
 - Body: